Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 - 🚀 Effective strategies in the globalized economy

-- 🌍 Nearshoring vs. Offshoring: A comparison
+- 🌍 Nearshoring vs. Offshoring: A Comparison

-- 📦 Why buffer storage is crucial
+- 📦 Why buffer bearings are crucial

 - 🔄 Strategies for flexible warehousing